FOUNDER AND CEO + CASE MANAGER

 Her recent honor to be named by United Way Worldwide, as one of the heroes, will be seen in the 2017 television series, “The Hero Effect” produced by United Way Worldwide and Dolphin Media.
 Brook has several awards and was chosen as hero of the month by Discovery Communications November 2015.
 She received the President’s Award from the Baptist National Convention, the Scarlet Thread Award and other honors.

-Derek Thompson is Victim Service Mentor and VP of Programs with More Too Life.
+Derek Thompson is Victim Service Mentor More Too Life.
 He is passionate about MTL and its mission to change the way pop culture views sexual exploitation, while providing aftercare services to see victims go from victim to survivor, survivor to thriver, and thriver to champion.
 Derek brings prior youth development and mentoring experience to the role, as well as a passion for combating all forms of human trafficking.
 In 2004, after learning about human trafficking he has been an active participant in the anti-trafficking movement, using his skills and resources to educate the community, raise awareness and funds for victim care, and embrace and assist MTL’s already in place demand prevention strategies that address root causes.
 He is happily married and a proud father of his four daughters.
 Derek attended Fuller Theological Seminary between 2004-2007 and graduated with MA in Biblical Studies and Theology.
 During this time he took on a dual educational track to focus on “Children at Risk” and is nearly finished with his MA in Cross Cultural Studies.
 Derek received his BA in English at Palm Beach Atlantic College (1995-2000).